vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 One of the star of the show was [Apache Iceberg](https://iceberg.apache.org/), *an open table format for huge analytic datasets* (cf web site).
 There were other stars, such as [Project Nessie](https://projectnessie.org/), *a Git-Like Experience for your Data Lake* (cf web site).
 But Iceberg talks are the ones that had the most impact for me.
 I since watched other talks on YouTube and read some articles about it.

-I always found those Open Source conferences interesting.
-They make me breath fresh air outside the Microsoft world.

-In this article I want to reflect on the significance of Data Lake table formats and what it means.
-I'm not dupe, I know there is a lot of power play going on, companies behind Open Source projects trying to position themselves, other companies trying to displace dominant analytic players and the like.
+In this article I want to reflect on the significance of Data Lake table formats and what it means for the future of data analytics in the Cloud.

+I know there is a lot of power play going on, companies behind Open Source projects trying to position themselves, other companies trying to displace dominant analytic players and the like.
 That's the noise.
-But I think there is a real motion in the field motivated by new cloud capabilities.
+To me the signal is a real motion in the field motivated by new cloud capabilities.
 I don't think that motion will land as far as a lot of players make it sound ([over hyped much](https://en.wikipedia.org/wiki/Hype_cycle?) but it will land at a different place than we are today.

 ## Data lake vs Data Warehouse / Database

+Before discussing Data Lake Table Formats, let's level-set on a few concepts.
 Let's look at some data storage & processing model.

 One that most people are familiar with is the database model:

 ![Database model](/assets/posts/2021/1/2021-02-10-rise-of-data-lake-tables/db.png)

+A client (could be an actual end user, could be an application, could be a service) accesses data through a database API (e.g. ODBC).
+Behind the scene, the database engine stores the data to files somewhere:  traditionnaly on local hard drives ; in modern systems in cloud storage.
+But at the end of the day the data is **stored in binary files in a propriatary format**.

+This model has been around forever for good reasons.
+It has lots of advantages, including:

+* DB exposes functionalities (e.g. queries) independant of file formats allowing DB software implementation to
+    * Evolve independantly of the API
+    * Leverage plenty of storage implementations, e.g. atomic flush
+    * Have complex storage layout (e.g. mixing column store and row store, indexes, etc.)
+* DB becomes a fine-grain access point where we can apply policies:  e.g. data masking, row-level security, encryption, etc.

+From that perspective, a data warehouse system or any analytical database (e.g. [Azure Data Explorer](https://vincentlauzon.com/2020/02/19/azure-data-explorer-kusto)) is similar to a database.

 https://www.jamesserra.com/archive/2017/12/is-the-traditional-data-warehouse-dead/